Konstantin Kalinin

 But the second you point an agent at anything that touches ePHI, the conversation changes from “cool automation” to risk management with a keyboard.

-Here’s the practical version (not legal advice, just the reality of how HIPAA gets enforced in the real world):
+Here’s the practical version (not legal advice, just how HIPAA actually gets enforced):

-If the agent (or anything behind it) can create, receive, maintain, or transmit PHI on behalf of a covered entity, you’re in Business Associate territory — and you need the right contracting + obligations (BAA, subcontractor flow-down, permitted uses, safeguards).
+If the agent (or anything behind it) can create, receive, maintain, or transmit PHI on behalf of a covered entity, you’re in business associate territory, and you need the right contracting and obligations (BAA, subcontractor flow-down, permitted uses, safeguards).

 Agents love context.
 HIPAA loves restraint.

-The Privacy Rule’s “minimum necessary” concept pushes you to limit what the agent can access and disclose based on purpose — not “give it everything so it can be helpful.”
+The Privacy Rule’s “minimum necessary” concept pushes you to limit what the agent can access and disclose based on purpose, rather than handing it everything so it can be more helpful.
 Practically: scoped retrieval, role-based views, redaction, and “no full-record dumps.”

 The Security Rule is explicit: protect ePHI with administrative, physical, and technical safeguards.